-The Meland Foundation is pleased to announce its 2018 nurse scholarship winner.
+The Meland Foundation is pleased to announce our most recent nurse scholarship winners.

 While many things about this applicant are out of the norm of our scholarship guidelines, the Meland board members who interviewed our selection as well as his references doubt we could award this scholarship to anyone who offers more hope and courage.